hertogp/imagine/README.md

       - im_out="img", or ordered csv-list of keywords indicating what to produce:
         - img     an image-link in a paragraph
+        - ocb     the original codeblock but without imagine's class or options
-        - fcb     anonymous codeblock containing the original codeblock
+        - fcb     an anonymous codeblock containing the original codeblock
-        - stdout, anonymous codeblock containing captured stdout (if any)
+        - stdout  an anonymous codeblock containing captured stdout (if any)
-        - stderr, anonymous codeblock containing captured stderr (if any)
+        - stderr  an anonymous codeblock containing captured stderr (if any)

-        Some workers ignore 'img' by necessity since they donot produce graphical data that can be linked to, e.g. `figlet` or `protocol`, while others the 'stdout' will ignored because that's were they produce their graphical data.
+        Some workers ignore 'img' by necessity since they donot produce graphical data that can be linked to, e.g. `figlet` or `protocol`, while others the 'stdout' will ignored because that's where they produce their graphical data.

       - im_prg=None, or a cli-cmd name to override class-to-command map.
-        Normally, the class on the code block is mapped to a command line tool to use.
+        Normally, the class on the code block maps directly to a command line tool to use.
 For example,
         ```gri
         ..
         ```